 Having over 10,00,000 businesses, running around 175 different countries, Shopify is an eCommerce platform that needs no introduction.
 It provides businesses with a chance to sell across different geographies without worrying about opening retail outlets around different landscapes.

 Further, when you sell your products across multiple geographies, you understand the chances of scaling up your sales and revenues.
-However, while you know the advantages and the opportunity to scale up your business, you should also understand the same challenges.
+However, for Shopify Multi Currency, while you know the advantages and the opportunity to scale up your business, you should also understand the same challenges.

 So, what could be the ideal way to optimize your store in a manner that displays multiple currencies, without you having to intervene in the process manually.

 The answer: Using the multiple currencies feature for your Shopify store.